-- Confirm that the end of the replacement igniter has a bead of silicone sealing the gap between the metal mounting flange and the ceramic shaft of the igniter. - Carefully insert the igniter into the mounting point on the burner flange and push into position on top of the fan's flange.
-The word 'OUTSIDE' on igniter faces you when inserting igniter. - Reinstall the two mounting head screws and tighten by hand only. - Ensure that the igniter ceramic paper gaskets are properly installed and seal the point of contact between the igniter and fan mounting flange. - Reconnect the power leads to the igniter. - Turn on main gas supply. - Turn on main power. - Test fire the appliance to ensure proper operation. - The igniter must generate 3A to reliably prove the ignition system.
+- Confirm that the end of the replacement igniter has a bead of silicone sealing the gap between the metal mounting flange and the ceramic shaft of the igniter. - Carefully insert the igniter into the mounting point on the burner flange and push into position on top of the fan's flange. - Reinstall the two mounting head screws and tighten by hand only. - Ensure that the igniter ceramic paper gaskets are properly installed and seal the point of contact between the igniter and fan mounting flange. - Reconnect the power leads to the igniter. - Turn on main gas supply. - Turn on main power. - Test fire the appliance to ensure proper operation. - The igniter must generate a minimum of 3A to reliably light the main burner (models 300-2500) and pilot (models 3000 - 5000).